Sovereign-Labs/sov-snap-generator/README.md

 #### Generate the Snap

-Some prompts can be provided via CLI arguments.
+Some prompts can be specified through CLI arguments.
 For more information, run:

 ```bash
 sov-snap-generator --help
 ```

-On the root of the project, run:
+At the project root, execute:

 ```bash
 sov-snap-generator
 ```

-The first prompt will ask for the `path` of the project.
+The first prompt will inquire about the project `path`.
 It defaults to the current directory, so you can simply press `Enter`.

 ```bash
 Insert the path to your `Cargo.toml`
 > /home/sovereign/sov-runtime
 ```

-The next prompt asks for the manifest definition to use the module as dependency.
+The next prompt asks for the manifest definition to use the module as a dependency.
 It defaults to the parent directory of the resolved project manifest file.

-The generated WASM file must have some dependencies.
-The next prompts will default to the dependency specified on the project manifest file, if present, and will ask for the following items, in order:
+The generated WASM file requires certain dependencies.
+The subsequent prompts will default to the dependencies specified in the project manifest file, if present.
+It will then ask for the following items in order:

-- Base project, usually a path pointing to the parent directory of the project manifest file.
+- Base project (usually a path pointing to the parent directory of the project manifest file).
 - [borsh](https://crates.io/crates/borsh)
 - [serde_json](https://crates.io/crates/serde_json)
 - [sov-modules-api](https://github.com/Sovereign-Labs/sovereign-sdk/tree/d42e289f26b9824b5ed54dbfbda94007dee305b2/module-system/sov-modules-api)

 The next step is to define the target directory in which the generated Snap will be placed.
-It defaults to a new directory, neighbor to the current project, suffixed by `-snap`.
+It defaults to a new directory adjacent to the current project, suffixed by `-snap`.

-The WASM files depends on a couple of definitions, usually customized by the module implementation.
-It will, by default, search the root of the project for exports of `Context`, `DaSpec`, and `RuntimeCall`.
-The next prompts will ask for such paths; if your implementation diverges from this standard, your just replace these items for their fully qualified paths.
+The WASM file depends on specific definitions, typically customized by the module implementation.
+By default, it searches the root of the project for exports of `Context`, `DaSpec`, and `RuntimeCall`.
+The subsequent prompts will ask for these paths.
+If your implementation diverges from this standard, replace these items with their fully qualified paths.

-The template snap will be downloaded from a github release.
-The next prompts queries for the repository origin and its branch/tag.
+The template snap will be downloaded from a GitHub release.
+The next prompts inquire about the repository origin and its branch/tag.

-After the installation is executed, you should see a `Snap generated on <TARGET>` message.
+After the installation is executed, you should see a message indicating the project generated on `<TARGET>`.

 #### Run a local development environment

 Requirements: [Metamask Flask](https://metamask.io/flask/)

-To start a web development environment with your Snap, run the following:
+To initiate a web development environment with your Snap, execute the following:

 ```bash
 cd ../sov-runtime-snap
 yarn start
 ```

-Your Snap will be available, by default, at `http://localhost:8000`.
-Click Connect/Reconnect to load the Snap into your Metamask Flask, and you can sign messages.
+Your Snap will be accessible by default at http://localhost:8000.
+Click Connect/Reconnect to load the Snap into your Metamask Flask, enabling you to sign transactions.

-This development environment will provide the possibility to submit a signed transaction to a [sov-sequencer](https://github.com/Sovereign-Labs/sovereign-sdk/tree/d42e289f26b9824b5ed54dbfbda94007dee305b2/full-node/sov-sequencer).
-However, most modern browsers queries external services for a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.
+This development environment allows you to submit a signed transaction to a [sov-sequencer](https://github.com/Sovereign-Labs/sovereign-sdk/tree/d42e289f26b9824b5ed54dbfbda94007dee305b2/full-node/sov-sequencer).
+However, most modern browsers query external services for a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.

-You can either disable CORS in your browser, or set a proxy that will handle the CORS requests and forward the payload to the sequencer.
+You can either disable CORS in your browser or set up a proxy to handle CORS requests, forwarding the payload to the sequencer.